jekyll/jekyll/docs/_docs/configuration.md

 <div class="note warning">
   <h5>Globbing and Performance</h5>
   <p>
-    Please note that globbing a path is a known performance-poison and is currently not optimized, especially on Windows.
+    Please note that globbing a path is known to have a negative effect on performance and is currently not optimized, especially on Windows.
     Globbing a path will increase your build times in proportion to the size of the associated collection directory.
   </p>
 </div>